HicResearch/TREEHOOSE/doc/operations/ServiceWorkbench.md

 ## Register Data Studies

-An admin in SWB needs to register a data study and assign permissions to that data study.
-Afterwards, a researcher can attach that read-only data study to a compute workspace to perform their research activities.
+An admin in SWB can register data studies and assign permissions to those studies.
+A researcher can then attach the read-only data studies to a compute workspace to perform their research activities.

 To learn how to register external data studies, follow the [instructions](https://github.com/awslabs/service-workbench-on-aws/blob/v5.1.1/docs/Service_Workbench_User_Guide.pdf) from the official SWB user guide, pages 26-28.

-To learn how to set permissions to data studies, follow the [instructions](https://github.com/awslabs/service-workbench-on-aws/blob/v5.1.1/docs/Service_Workbench_User_Guide.pdf) from the official SWB user guide, page 25.
+To learn how to set permissions for data studies, follow the [instructions](https://github.com/awslabs/service-workbench-on-aws/blob/v5.1.1/docs/Service_Workbench_User_Guide.pdf) from the official SWB user guide, page 25.